 Notes

-- Use a deep pan or a plate with removable sides for easy assembling and serving.
+- Use a deep pan or a spring cake tin with removable sides (or apply plastic wrap as a base layer and assemble the cake upside down) for easy assembling and serving.

-- Salmon can easily be replaced by trout or shrimp.
+- Salmon can easily be replaced by trout, shrimp, or teriyaki chicken.

 - Add wasabi and pickled ginger for spiciness.